31 Bias of an Estimator

-In this chapter, we will begin to discuss what makes a “good” estimator.
+In this chapter, we will begin to discuss what makes an estimator good or bad.
 We will see cases where the MLE is not good and learn strategies for improving upon the MLE.

 During World War II, the Allied forces sought to estimate the production of German military equipment, particularly tanks, based on limited data.
 While intelligence reports provided some information, they were often incomplete or unreliable.
 Instead, the Allies used information from the German tanks that they captured.